Whey-ah-Wichen Shoreline Restoration Update: Picnic Shelter, Rain Gardens, and Beneficial Reuse

 In place of the old picnic shelter, and the lawn area above it, is a 3-tiered rain garden system.
 These gardens will capture rainwater runoff from the upper parking lots and prevent pollutants from entering səlilwət (Burrard Inlet) by trapping them in the soil and plants

-A large patch of native plants was also added at Roche Point to stabilize the bank.
+Two large patches of native plants were also added at Roche Point to stabilize the bank.
 Paired with split rail fencing, visitors will be guided to designated beach access points to avoid trampling sensitive archaeological and ecological areas.

 To the east, the pathway from the Takaya Tours Paddling Centre was repaved and widened to make it easier for paddlers to bring their vessels down to the beach.